-"RESOLVED THAT Mr. Tulsi Tejwani, who was appointed as an additional director by the Board of Directors of the Company with effect from 24th September, 2016 and who holds office of director up to the date of this Annual General Meeting pursuant to Article 130 of the Articles of Association of the Company read with Section 161 of the Companies Act, 2013 and in respect to whom the Company has received a notice pursuant to Section 160 of the Companies Act, 2013, proposing his candidature for the office of director be and is hereby appointed as director of the Company, provided that pursuant to Section 17 of the Code, his powers as a Director shall stand suspended during the continuance of the CIR Process."
+"RESOLVED THAT Mr. Tulsi Tejwani, who was appointed as an additional director by the Board of Directors of the Company with effect from 24th September, 2016 and who holds office of director up to the date of this Annual General Meeting pursuant to Article 130 of the Articles of Association of the Company read with Section 161 of the Companies Act, 2013 and in respect to whom the Company has received a notice pursuant to Section 160 of the Company, provided that pursuant to Section 17 of the Code, his powers as a Director shall stand suspended during the continuance of the CIR Process."